dmitrymomot/gokit/readme_prompt.md

 var ErrInvalidKeyFormat = errors.New("invalid API key format")
 ```

 Remember to adjust the README to match your package's complexity and specific needs.
-The best READMEs for IDE AI assistants are comprehensive yet structured, with clear sections, code examples with comments showing expected outputs, and detailed API documentation including error types and configuration options.
+The best READMEs are comprehensive yet structured, with clear sections, code examples with comments showing expected outputs, and detailed API documentation including error types and configuration options.